 Enabling or Disabling the Positive Alarm Sequence is done using the numeric keypad.
-For more information on how to use the Numeric Keypad see 6.2.1 Numeric Keypad and Cursor Buttons on page 56.
-For details on configuring the FACP for PAS see LT-1148SEC MR-3500 Programming Manual.
+For more information on how to use the Numeric Keypad see 6.2.1 Numeric Keypad and Cursor Buttons on page 59.

-How to Enable or disable the Positive Alarm Sequence
+How to enable or disable the Positive Alarm Sequence

 - 1. From the Keypad of the FACP press M to enter the Menu. - 2.
 Using the Up and Down cursor buttons, scroll to Operation. - 3.
 Press Enter. - 4.
 In the Operation Menu scroll to Positive Alarm. - 5.
-Press Enter. - 6.
-You will now see the current status of the Positive Alarm Sequence and will be prompted to change status.
+Press Enter. - You will now see the current status of the Positive Alarm Sequence and will be prompted to change status.

-'''

 Pos Alarm disabled Enable?
 Y

-'''

-Figure 8 Enabling the Positive Alarm Sequence
+Figure 13 Enabling the Positive Alarm Sequence